“An everlasting itch for things remote” – Moby Dick

 This trip is more different for me than anything I have ever done.
 I will not be Nordic skiing away from a heated motel room in International Falls, Minnesota, as I did in 2009-2010.
 This winter, unlike any others, is young.

-My Jeep owners manual says, “The engine block heater, if equipped, warms the engine, and permits quicker starts in cold weather.
+equipped, warms the engine, and permits quicker starts in cold weather.
 Plug it into an electric outlet at night.”
-I have read that most motels in the far north provide plug-ins for this purpose, so.
-But my jeep does not have a block heater.
+I have read that most motels in the far north

-on this home-made bracket and placed it under the engine
+Oil pan heater from China that I installed on this home-made bracket and placed it under the engine |

 I spent many hours at auto parts stores, and on the internet, even with stores in the far north, and found no block heater that fits my jeep.
 I now know much more about my jeep than I want to know.
 Only one block heater online came close.
 With only nebulous specifications from Zero Start 400 Watt Cartridge Engine Heater, I ordered it on line and took it to Williams Automotive, where I’ve had good service for the past twenty-five years.
 He tried to install it and concluded that it will not fit.
 I returned it to Amazon.com for an easy refund.
 It seems odd that my 2014 jeep, built for rough roads, could not be fitted with an engine heater so it can start at sixty below zero.

-rise to top of engine for connection to electric outlet.
+Under the Jeep, wires from the oil pan heater rise to top of engine for connection to electric outlet. |

 I was down to less effective ways of heating my engine: dipstick heater and pan heater.
 The easiest and cheapest is the dipstick heater.
 You remove your dipstick and put the heater in its place, where it heats the oil in your oil pan.
 Dipstick heaters are outlawed in Canada due to engine fires, but they are still sold in USA.
 I bought one online and had to return it because it never heated up.
 I bought another one and it burned out in the first hour.

-out the front of the Jeep for connection to outlet at night.
+An electric cord from the oil pan heater comes out the front of the Jeep for connection to outlet at night. |

 I was down to only one possibility: oil pan heaters.
 These are electric pads that you place on the outside of your oil pan.
 I found several online that would fit, and by far the cheapest comes from China for $7.50 with free shipping.
 I installed it, and it works fine.
 But I thought two of them would do a better job, so I ordered two more.
 They were still in China a month after ordering, but they finally came and I installed them with brackets that I fabricated out of sheet metal.

-The coolant we use in our California cars is no good in the far north.
-It will freeze solid at a mere -34 degrees Fahrenheit, and probably ruin your engine.
+mere -34 degrees Fahrenheit, and probably ruin your engine.
 That’s because it’s mad of 50% ethylene glycol and 50% water.
-Up north you need 60% ethylene glycol to carry you down to -60 degrees.
-So I did the calculation, and removed 48 ounces of California coolant and replaced it with the same amount of pure ethylene glycol.
+Up north you need 60% ethylene glycol to

 Maybe now the Jeep and I are ready.
 Just maybe.